nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC4 - Delete event**
+**Use case: UC5 - Update event**
 **MSS:**
-1. User lists event
+1. User resuest to list event
-2. SudoHR shows all events
+2. SudoHR shows all events and their details
-3. User requests to delete event from SudoHR
+3. User requests to update event details on SudoHR
-4. SudoHR deletes event.
+4. SudoHR update event.
 5. Use case ends.

 **Extensions**